newrelic/newrelic-telemetry-sdk-java/telemetry_examples/README.md

 #### [RetryingExample.java](src/main/java/com/newrelic/telemetry/examples/RetryingExample.java)

-This is an example of how to use the provided RetryingTelemetrySender to handle errors in the recommended way.
+This is an example of how to use the provided `com.newrelic.telemetry.RetryingTelemetrySender` to handle errors in the recommended way.